A recent High Court decision has underlined the importance of getting your consumer contracts right and how bribery can take place in the workplace.

-As you are probably aware, Rolls-Royce has been asked by the Serious Fraud Office (SFO) to provide information regarding allegations of malpractice by its intermediaries in Indonesia and China.
+As you are probably aware, Rolls-Royce has been asked by the Serious Fraud Office (SFO) to provide information regarding bribery allegations of malpractice by its intermediaries in Indonesia and China.

 The allegations are against Rolls-Royce’s intermediaries rather than the company itself but Rolls-Royce could still be liable.
 This is because, under the Bribery Act 2010, a commercial organisation commits an offence if a person associated with it bribes someone on its behalf.
-Such organisations do, however, have a defence if they can show that they had adequate procedures in place to prevent bribery.
+Such organisations do, however, have a defence if they can show that they had adequate procedures in place to prevent it.

 In its response to the allegations, Rolls-Royce says that it has strengthened its procedures in recent years, for example by introducing a new ethics code.
 This case could demonstrate the importance of businesses having adequate policies and procedures in place.